emiliowl/EM-cloud-sample/README.md

 EM-cloud-sample
 ===============

-Sample of event machine app deployed at the heroku cloud.
+Sample of sinatra app deployed at the heroku cloud.